gatsbyjs/gatsby/docs/docs/working-with-images-in-markdown.md

 }
 ```

+### Using the Transformer Remark Plugin

 Here is a similar example using the `gatsby-transformer-remark` plugin instead of `gatsby-plugin-mdx`.
+Put the `gatsby-remark-images` plugin within the `plugins` option field of `gatsby-transformer-remark`.

 ```js:title=gatsby-config.js
 module.exports = {